 2. Food: Just like eating different foods, some might make your breath smell strange; the same happens with dogs.
 Certain foods can give them a pungent smell.

-3. Scent Glands: Dogs have little scent glands in different parts of their body, like their paws and ears.
+3. Scent Glands: Dogs have scent glands in different parts of their body, like their paws and ears.
 These glands help them talk to other dogs by leaving a scent behind.

 4. Breath: Have you ever smelled your dog’s breath?
 It can be unpleasant, especially if the dog has problems with its teeth or gums.